|

 4 copy prints

-This collection consists of aerial photographs of Lubbock, Texas,
+This collection consists of aerial photographs of Lubbock, Texas, particularly

-particularly the northern area of University Avenue (1973).
+the northern area of University Avenue (1973).
+Carolyn Jordan served three terms

-Carolyn Jordan served three terms as commissioner for the city of Lubbock, Texas, from
+as city councilor of Lubbock, Texas, from 1974-1980.

 Jowell, George R.

-Photograph collection, 1888-1972
+Photograph Collection, 1888-1972

 29 copy prints